GameStop

-GameStop Corp. is an American video game, consumer electronics, and gaming merchandise retailer.
-The company is headquartered in Grapevine, Texas (a suburb of Dallas), and is the largest video game retailer worldwide.
-As of February 2025, the company operates 4,573 stores including 3,018 in the United States, 231 in Canada, 417 in Australia and 907 in Europe under the GameStop, EB Games, EB Games Australia, Micromania-Zing, ThinkGeek and Zing Pop Culture brands.
-The company was founded in Dallas in 1984 as Babbage's, and took on its current name in 1999.
+GameStop Corp. is an American video game, consumer electronics, and gaming merchandise retailer, headquartered in Grapevine, Texas (a suburb of Dallas–Fort Worth).
+The brand is the largest video game retailer worldwide.
+As of February 2025, the company operated 3,203 stores including 2,325 both in the United States, 193 in Canada (the Canadian operations were sold in May 2025), 374 in Australia and 311 in Europe under the GameStop, EB Games, Micromania-Zing, ThinkGeek and Zing Pop Culture brands.
+The company was founded in Dallas in 1984 as Babbage's and took on its current name in 1999.

 The company's performance declined during the mid-to-late 2010s due to the shift of video game sales to online shopping and failed investments by GameStop in smartphone retail.
-In 2021, after retail investors noticed that the short interest well exceeded the float, the company's stock price skyrocketed.
-According to the SEC report, this volatility was only in part due to the shorts covering their positions, but mostly thanks to the massive buying power of retail investors.
-The company received significant media attention during January and February 2021 due to the volatility of its stock price.
-The company is now ranked 521st on the Fortune 500.
-In addition to retail stores, GameStop owns and publishes Game Informer, a video game magazine, transformed itself into an e-commerce business, and launched an NFT platform.
+In 2021, after retail investors on Reddit noticed that the short interest exceeded 100%, the company's stock price skyrocketed from $17.25 to over US$500 per share.
+According to the SEC report, this volatility was only in part due to the massive buying power of retail investors.
+The company received significant media attention during January and February 2021 due to the volatility of its stock price in the GameStop short squeeze; the company was ranked 577th on the Fortune 500.
+GameStop also used to own and publish the video game magazine Game Informer before discontinuing it in August 2024 and selling it to Gunzilla Games in 2025.

+Over 400 GameStop stores closed in January 2025 due to a decline in sales, a pace to close twice as many as the company did in 2024.
+Consumer shift to the online marketplace has led to a decline in revenue.
+This represents the highest number of stores that GameStop has closed in a single month.

+On March 25, 2025, GameStop announced a plan to use its cash reserves to buy Bitcoin.

 History

 Babbage's (1984–1994)

-GameStop traces its roots to Babbage's, a Dallas, Texas-based software retailer founded in 1984 by former Harvard Business School classmates James McCurry and Gary M. Kusin.
+GameStop traces its roots to Babbage's, a Dallas, Texas–based software retailer founded in 1984 by former Harvard Business School classmates James McCurry and Gary M. Kusin.
 The company was named after Charles Babbage and opened its first store in Dallas's NorthPark Center with the help of Ross Perot, an early investor in the company.
 The company quickly began to focus on video game sales for the then-dominant Atari 2600.
 Babbage's began selling Nintendo games in 1987.
 Babbage's became a public company via an initial public offering in 1988.
 By 1991, video games accounted for two-thirds of Babbage's sales.